majorbyte/rebbl/README.md

 ⚠️**Important:** Windows 10 hosts must use [Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

 1. Install [Docker](https://www.docker.com/get-started)
-2. Download the [Rebbel.net dump](https://cdn2.rebbl.net/rebbl.net/rebbl.tar.gz) and store it on this folder as `rebbl.tar.gz`
+2. Download the [Rebbel.net dump](https://cdn2.rebbl.net/rebbl.net/rebbl.archive) and store it on this folder as `rebbl.archive`
 3. Run `docker-compose build`
 4. Run `docker-compose up`.
 This is the only step you need to follow on subsequent runs.